Visorbearer/Visorbearer.github.io/ResearchCV.md

 ---

-**2025-Present** M.S., Natural Resources and Environmental Sciences, College of Agricultural, Consumer and Environmental Sciences, University of Illinois Urbana-Champaign
+**2025-Present** Ph.D., Natural Resources and Environmental Sciences, College of Agricultural, Consumer and Environmental Sciences, University of Illinois Urbana-Champaign